 January 31, 2022

-Cyber attacks are increasingly common, and according to the Cisco Annual Cybersecurity Report, attackers can launch campaigns without human intervention with the advent of network-based ransomware worms.
+Cyber attacks are increasingly common, and some of the more advanced attacks can be launched without human intervention with the advent of network-based ransomware worms.

 The term “malware” encompasses various types of attacks including spyware, viruses, and worms.
 Malware uses a vulnerability to breach a network when a user clicks a “planted” dangerous link or email attachment, which is used to install malicious software inside the system.

 Malware and malicious files inside a computer system can: